Steinkjer SK

-Steinkjer Skiklubb is a Norwegian skiing club from Steinkjer.
+Steinkjer Skiklubb is a Norwegian skiing club from Steinkjer Municipality.

 It was founded on 22 December 1885 under the name Indtrøndelagens SF.
 The name was changed to Steinkjer SK on 19 November 1892.
 World-level ski jumper Anders Bardal is a member of the club.
 Other members include ski jumper Ole Marius Ingvaldsen, and cross-country skiers Morten Brørs, Liv Miriam Nordtømme, Kent Ove Clausen, and Arnstein Finstad.

 Local rival teams are Henning SL and Skogn IL.